 Waverly Farmers Market

-The Waverly Farmers Market is more than a source of good food, it's also the Charles Village social event of the week.
-Open year-round, rain or shine, the market provides fresh fruit and veggies, thick slabs of meat ready for the barbecue and baked goods and preserves, among other culinary delights.
+The Waverly Farmers Market is more than a source of good food, it’s also the Charles Village social event of the week.
+Typically open year-round, rain or shine, the market provides fresh fruit and veggies and thick slabs of meat ready for the barbecue as well as baked goods and preserves, among other culinary delights.